Connecting HubSpot

 • Rizer never deletes anything from HubSpot

 Here are quick fixes for the most common connection problems.
-For more detailed troubleshooting, see the HubSpot Connection Troubleshooting article.
+For more detailed troubleshooting, see the Troubleshooting article.

 Check your permissions — You need to be a Super Admin or Admin in HubSpot.
 Verify your role in HubSpot Settings > Users & Teams.